 - An intelligent app that tracks, records and suggests improvements to your cleaning and can be customised and programmed to your needs and goals

 - The app promotes the right idea but the hassle of using, the inaccuracies and desire to work with the app can work against the long term goal of better oral health

 - Old fashioned disclosing tablets may work just as well for encouraging a better clean

-- Travel case that hold the Genius 9000 and 2 brush heads
+- Travel case that holds the Genius 9000 and 2 brush heads

-- Brush can be charged in the case whilst charging a mobile phone too
+- The brush can be charged in the case whilst charging a mobile phone too

 - Would be good to see a 3 pin adapter included in the box